Content Strategy Presentation Design UX Design Usability Testing

 Defining the user experience to guide behavior

-Once I settled on an app concept, I began shaping the UX by designing a user flow chart.
-Organizing the screens into clear phases made the journey clear and intentional.
-It also laid the groundwork for prototyping and helped simplify my process.
+Organizing the screens into clear phases laid the groundwork for prototyping and helped simplify my process.

 Using feedback to turn good ideas into clear ones